 For individuals who experienced side effects that could have been avoided, Truvada, Atripla, Viread, Complera or Stribild HIV Drug Lawsuits are being reviewed for:

 - Bone Fractures

 - Tooth Loss or Dental Problems from Bone Deterioration

-All cases are reviewed on a contingency fee basis, which means there are no fees or expenses unless a settlement or recovery is obtained.
+All HIV drug lawsuits are reviewed on a contingency fee basis, which means there are no fees or expenses unless a settlement or recovery is obtained.
 To find out if you or a loved one may be entitled to financial compensation, call 1-800-522-0102 or request a free case review.

 History of TDF Drug Problems

 In recent years, Gilead has developed an essential monopoly over certain HIV “cocktail” drugs, with the introduction of a series of medications involving the antiretroviral tenofovir.
 These treatments are critical for individuals living with HIV or at risk of getting the disease (PrEP).

 In 2001, Viread was introduced as the first HIV treatment featuring tenofovir disoproxil fumarate (TDF), which allowed the compound to be taken through a pill, avoiding the need for injections.